 About the Author

-Arnaud Develay is an international lawyer and participated in the defense of former President Saddam Hussein along with Former U.S. Attorney General Ramsey Clark.
+Arnaud Develay is an international lawyer specializing in international criminal law and participated in the defense of former President Saddam Hussein along with Former U.S. Attorney General Ramsey Clark.

 In the wake of the Caesar Act, he documented the illegal sanction regime imposed on Syria while living in Damascus.